neurodesk/play/content/en/Getting-Started/Local/examples.md

 In the Neurodeskapp settings you can choose if you want to stream or download containers to your system.

-more information can be found here: https://neurodesk.org/docs/getting-started/local/neurodeskapp/
+More information can be found here: https://neurodesk.org/docs/getting-started/local/neurodeskapp/